stryke/beaglebone-ledlightfantastic/README.md

 A collection of hardware and software for controlling 4-color LEDs using the BeagleBone Black open-hardware computer and the Go open source programming language (Golang).

 This project started as negative space, created when I removed the wall heater.
 My idea was to build a shelf where the heater stood and buy a light for the smaller space formerly occupied by the vent.
 My neighbor, an engineer, had begun a project for his employer centered around a BeagleBone Black computer.
 He thought I should build my own light fixture and controller.

+That was version 1.0.
+Twirl a dial to adjust a color.
+Version 1.1 added an auto mode, entered by putting one dial to zero and the other three to full intensity.
+The off dial becomes a throttle of sorts, selecting one of 10 overall rates of change.
+Each of the three still control their respective color intensities.
+But now these are only baselines, around which each color varies.
+Auto mode also injects a bit of randomness into both the ranges of color intensity and the rates of change to those intensities.

 The useful bits in this directory are